moble/remote_exec/README.md

 substitution will be exact, which is why we included the quotes in `'"file1.txt"'`, etc.

-Also note that the kernels are persistent, which means that the same kernels will be used in different notebook cells, so that you can reuse data or imports or whatever.
+Note that the names `kernel1` and `kernel2` need only match a subset of your kernel's full name, so that `kernel1` could start a kernel that is actually named `python_kernel1_myserver`.
+The only stipulation is that the name you provide must match exactly one full kernel name, which may not be what is displayed in the Jupyter notebook's list of kernels.
+To find the possible full kernel names, run `jupyter-kernelspec list` from the command line.
+Also note that the kernels are persistent within your local IPython session, which means that the same kernels can be used in different cells, so that you can reuse data or imports or whatever.

 Finally, it is also possible to use this as a line magic, but putting the code at the end of the line -- though this is presumably only useful for initial